 B.M., California State University-Fullerton

-Performing artist, award-winning teacher, masterclasses and festivals throughout the U.S. and in Asia and Eastern and Western Europe
+Performing artist, award-winning teacher, master classes and festivals throughout the U.S., Asia and in Eastern and Western Europe